 Regardless of that little curiosity in action designation, the Waterman's blank is a top-notch line thrower.
 It felt smooth, crisp, and I always had the sensation of reserve power for me to tap into.
 The tip had enough give to offer decent feel when casting to close targets, but I really enjoyed chucking it at modest to far distances.
 Fast, tight loops were easy to achieve, and the resulting line speed allowed for a whole lot of distance.
 Casting big bass flies didn't require as much effort as I imagined, but admittedly some of the bugs I tossed are better suited to a 9-weight and more aggressive line.
 Still, the Waterman did everything I asked it to.

-The lower portion of the rod looked ever-so-slightly thicker than even my Douglas SKY 9-weight, above.
+The lower portion of the rod looked ever-so-slightly thicker than even my personal Douglas SKY 9-weight.
 There's heaps of fish fighting power down low (I barely tapped into its true potential), but this stoutness likely contributes some weight to the overall package.
-For me as a whole, the rod didn't feel truly lightweight while casting, but it certainly wasn't enough to feel clunky like a few others I've experienced.
+For me as a whole the rod didn't feel truly lightweight while casting, but it wasn't clunky like a few others I've experienced.